jakob-bagterp/browserist/docs/reference/browser/get/html.md

 ---
-title: Documentation for Get HTML Methods
+title: Documentation of Get HTML Methods
 description: Learn how to use the get HTML and page source methods in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation